2019 Great Places Awards nominations now open • Due February 11, 2019

 All submissions should show how research and/or public participation is linked to or part of an environmental design practice, and vice versa.
 Submissions should also demonstrate how an understanding of the experience of place may be used to generate insightful design.

 We welcome submissions from the full breadth of environmental design and related research fields, including architecture, landscape architecture, planning, urban design, interior design, lighting design, graphic design, place-based public art, environmental psychology, sociology, anthropology, geography, and the physical sciences.

 Each year we assemble a jury with diverse backgrounds in design, research, and practice.
 The jury evaluates how each project, no matter what the discipline, addresses the human experience of well-designed places.
 Special attention is paid to the transferability of research on this topic into design and planning practice.
 The jury will select exceptional submissions from four categories: place design, place planning, place research, and a book prize.

-The jury will convene in early 2018 and awards will be announced and presented at EDRA49 Oklahoma City, the 2018 EDRA conference held June 6–9, 2018 in Oklahoma City, OK.
+The jury will convene in early 2019 and awards will be announced and presented at EDRA50 Brooklyn, the 2019 EDRA conference held May 22-26, 2019 in Brooklyn, NY.
 The winning entries will be on display throughout the conference and publicized throughout the year in various print and electronic publications.

 - Place Design

 - Place Planning

 - Place Research